marcguery/discovarif/README.md

 ## Other options

-### Multithreading
+### Multi-threading

 You can choose to parallelize the processes to speed up the time required to obtain results.
-There are two option controlling this: -*t* for allocating a total number of threads and -*u* for allocating a number of threads for each sample.
+There are two option controlling this: -*n* for choosing the number of samples to run in parallel and -*u* for allocating a number of threads for each sample.
-For example with 8 samples to process, -*t* 16 -*u* 2 will process at the same time all the 8 samples with 2 threads for each of them.
+For example with 8 samples to process, -*n* 8 -*u* 2 will process at the same time all the 8 samples with 2 threads for each of them.
-With 8 samples again, -*t* 16 -*u* 4 will process 4 samples at the same time with 4 threads for each of them.

-There are specific combinations of the -*t* and -*u* at each step to minimize the processing time (with N being the number of samples):
+There are optimal combinations of the -*n* and -*u* at each step to minimize the processing time; with N being equal to `min(number of samples, number of available CPUs)`:

-- Filtering step:  ```-t N*4 -u 4```
+- Filtering step:  ```-n N -u 4```
-- Mapping: ```-t N*4 -u 4```
+- Mapping: ```-n N -u 4```
-- All variant filtering steps: ```-t N -u 1```
+- All variant filtering steps: ```-n N -u 1```

+Note that some third-party tools like GATK may require a large amount of RAM which might slow down or even abort a job requesting too much processes to be launched at the same time.
+In that case you should reduce the number of requested processors or request more memory.

+When a step of pipeline is not split by sample (like the 'Other variants' step) the number of allocated processors is the result of `(value of -n * value of -u)`.
+In the example above (-*n* 8 -*u* 2), this would result in 16 processors used for these steps.

 ### Downloading files locating in a SSH server

-When raw data and output files are located on a distant server, the variable *REMOTEDATADIR*, *REMOTEADDRESS* and *REMOTEOUTDIR* must be filled.
-These values correspond to the location of the files on the distant server. *DATADIR* and *OUTDIR* point to the location of the files of the client.
-The client must have the ability to connect to the server via a SSH key to download the files.
+When raw data and output files are located on a distant server, the variables *REMOTEDATADIR*, *REMOTEADDRESS* and *REMOTEOUTDIR* must be filled.
+These values correspond to the location of the files on the distant server. *DATADIR* and *OUTDIR* point to the location of the files of the client. **The client must have the ability to connect to the server via a SSH key to download the files**.

 The steps of the pipeline will be launched after all the files that exist in the distant server but not locally are downloaded.
-File modification time is not checked in the process so local files have to be removed to be replaced by those on the distant server.
+File modification time is not checked in the process so local files have to be removed to be replaced by those on the distant server. **The only exception to this is the `Samples` file which is always replaced by the remotely located one**.

+This automatic downloading can be useful especially when the pipeline is launched via a computing grid (e.g., SGE or slurm) which requires files to be located in a node-specific folder.
+In that case, the *DATADIR* and *OUTDIR* should be pointing to node-specific folders, while *REMOTEDATADIR* and *REMOTEOUTDIR* should be pointing to data-specific folders.

 ## Setup